WARNING! THERE MAY BE UNMARKED SPOILERS AND HITLER!

 - Foe Yay: The Doctor and Melody Pond/River Song have this to the point where this episode is essentially the proper start of their romance.

 - Fridge Brilliance: Hologram-Amelia stating that regeneration has been disabled might be referring to regeneration as a minor healing function, in the same way The Doctor will later heal River's wrist in "The Angels Take Manhattan."

 - Fridge Logic: Between "A Good Man Goes to War" and "Let's Kill Hitler," the entirety of Torchwood: Miracle Day happened.
 You'd think Amy and Rory would mention that nobody on Earth could die for three months, and ask why The Doctor didn't come to help with that, but apparently not.
 Though in fairness, they were in a bit of a hurry.

-- Funny Moments: Surprisingly enough for being both the second half of a major two-parter and being set in Berlin on the eve of World War II, this episode is easily one of the funniest in the entire revival's run.
+- Funny Moments: Surprisingly enough given its setting, this episode is easily one of the funniest in the entire revival's run.

 Hitler: Thank you, whoever you are.
 I think you have just saved my life.The Doctor: ...Believe me...
 It was an accident...

 - The Doctor's realization that he just saved Hitler's life.
 Then there's Amy and Rory berating him for it.

 River/Melody: Ladies and Gentlemen - I don't have a thing to wear!
 Take off your clothes.